-Although I am legally blind from birth, I have always been intensely fascinated with photography.
+Although legally blind from birth, I have always been intensely fascinated with photography.
 I received my first Kodak film camera on my 12th birthday, and a couple of years later, for a short time, was drawn in by the Polaroid craze.
 From negatives to watching a white blank resolve itself into a Polaroid image fascinated me briefly.

-Growing up in the Austrian Alps, I was equally fascinated with our beautiful mountain vistas, Alpine lakes, creeks and vegetation, which resulted in me spending much time hiking with a friend and my little Kodak camera, always filled with a roll of film and a couple of extra rolls, in case I needed them.
+Taking my own digital images, I soon discovered, that I could produce quality work, both in my photography, as well as in digital editing.
 I also discovered, that my eye sight afforded me some very unique visual perspectives, which might not be readily available to people with, what is considered to be, normal visual acuity.